Frequently Asked Questions (FAQs)

 AuthControl Sentry®, the multi-factor authentication platform from Swivel Secure protects a wide range of applications including Ofﬁce 365 and OWA Outlook Web App.
 The platform provides two-factor authentication, risk-based authentication, and single sign-on functionality, AuthControl Sentry® can integrate with both Microsoft ADFS 3 and ADFS 4.

-Both students and staff regularly access their research, timetables, syllabus content and marked assignments when they are off campus, making it difﬁcult to secure applications such as virtual learning environments.
-Implementing risk-based authentication (RBA) with AuthControl Sentry®, delivers intelligent authentication by optimising security, based on the user, the device and the application.
-Utilising RBA provides reassurance that even if students are accessing their virtual learning environment off-campus, they will be requested to provide the appropriate level of authentication based on their particular scenario i.e. if they are accessing virtual learning environment from a coffee shop they would need to provide stronger authentication to successfully authenticate access.
+Both students and staff regularly access their research, timetables, syllabus content and marked assignments when they are off-campus, making it difﬁcult to secure applications such as virtual learning environments.
+Implementing risk-based authentication (RBA) with AuthControl Sentry®, delivers intelligent authentication by optimizing security, based on the user, the device and the application.
+Utilizing RBA provides reassurance that even if students are accessing their virtual learning environment off-campus, they will be requested to provide the appropriate level of authentication based on their particular scenario i.e. if they are accessing virtual learning environment from a coffee shop they would need to provide stronger authentication to successfully authenticate access.

 Yes, with one of the widest ranges of authentication factors available, AuthControl Sentry® is extremely easy to use.
 One of the easiest factors to use is the OneTouch PUSH notiﬁcation via the mobile app.
 Users wishing to authenticate, simply receive a PUSH notiﬁcation via the mobile app.
 They then select YES or NO when asked if they’d like to continue with authentication.

-Take a look at our other articles on how you can protect your Education systems from unauthorised access:
+Take a look at our other articles on how you can protect your Education systems from unauthorized access:

 † SSO or single source of access if applicable to all applications that are open source and consist of a configurable authentication mechanism.